awsdocs/aws-cdk-guide/v2/multiple_languages.md

 AWS CDK construct classes have the same name in all supported languages\.
 Most languages use the `new` keyword to instantiate a class \(Python and Go do not\)\.
 Also, in most languages, the keyword `this` refers to the current instance\. \(Python uses `self` by convention\.\) You should pass a reference to the current instance as the `scope` parameter to every construct you create\.

- The third argument to a AWS CDK construct is `props`, an object containing attributes needed to build the construct\.
+The third argument to an AWS CDK construct is `props`, an object containing attributes needed to build the construct\.
 This argument may be optional, but when it is required, the supported languages handle it in idiomatic ways\.
 The names of the attributes are also adapted to the language's standard naming patterns\.

 ------
 #### [ TypeScript/JavaScript ]